Bristol Myers Squibb: Corporate acquisitions and divestments as Bristol Myers Squibb

 In April 2014, BMS announced its acquisition of iPierian for up to $725 million.

 In February 2015, the company acquired Flexus Biosciences for $1.25 billion.
 As part of this deal, BMS will gain full rights to Flexus' lead small molecule IDO1-inhibitor, F001287.
 In November, the company acquired the cardiovascular disease drug developer Cardioxyl for up to $2.075 billion.
 The deal strengthens the BMS' critical pipelines with the phase II candidate for acute decompensated heart failure, CXL-1427.

 In March 2016, the company announced it would acquire Padlock Therapeutics for up to $600 million.
 In early July, the company announced it would acquire Cormorant Pharmaceuticals for $520 million, boosting BMS' oncology offering through Cormorants monoclonal antibody targeted against interleukin-8.

-In August 2017 the company acquired IFM Therapeutics for $300 million upfront, with contingency payments of $1.01 billion due on certain milestones – allowing BMS to better compete against Merck & Co's cancer rival treatment, Keytruda.
+In August 2017, the company acquired IFM Therapeutics for $300 million upfront, with contingency payments of $1.01 billion due on certain milestones – allowing BMS to better compete against Merck & Co's cancer rival treatment, Keytruda.

-In early January 2019, the company announced it would acquire Celgene (NASDAQ:CELG) for $74 billion ($95 billion including debt), in a deal that would become the largest pharmaceutical-company acquisition ever.
-The Celgene acquisition aimed to be a refresher to the company's pipeline, helping to overcome from declining sales of Opdivo relative to competitor Keytruda.
-Under the terms of the deal, Celgene shareholders would receive one BMS share as well as $50 in cash for each Celgene share held, valuing Celgene at $102.43 a share; representing a 54% premium to the previous days closing price.
-Investor opposition to this acquisition, leading into an April 12 shareholder vote, appeared when BMS's second-largest investor, Wellington Management, voiced its opposition, followed by investor Starboard Value.
-In April 2019 BMS announced that 75% of its shareholders voted to approve the pending merger with Celgene.
-Transaction to close in the third quarter of 2019, subject to regulatory approvals.
-Newly issued BMS shares and CVRs will commence trading on the New York Stock Exchange, with the CVRs trading under the symbol 'BMYRT'.